theiyobosa/rlhf-experiments/README.md

 # RLHF Experiments

 ## About
-This application contains my experiments with RLHF.
+This repository contains my experiments with RLHF.

 ## Tools
 - SentenceTransformers